Estonia: Foreign relations

-A member of the former League of Nations from 1921, and of the United Nations since 1991, Estonia joined NATO and the EU in 2004.
+Estonia was a member of the League of Nations from 22 September 1921, and became a member of the United Nations on 17 September 1991.
+Since restoration of independence Estonia has pursued close relations with the Western countries, and has been member of NATO and the European Union since 2004.
 In 2007, Estonia joined the Schengen Area, and in 2011 the Eurozone.
-Tallinn hosts the eu-LISA systems, operational since 2012, and Estonia held the rotating Presidency of the Council of the European Union in the second half of 2017.
-Estonia is also a member of the OECD, OSCE, WTO, and IMF.
+The European Union Agency for large-scale IT systems is based in Tallinn, and started operations at the end of 2012.
+Estonia held the Presidency of the Council of the European Union in the second half of 2017.